Heat vs. Bulls Player Props Betting Odds

 |AST

-- DeRozan averages 3.3 assists, 1.2 less than his over/under on Saturday.
+- DeRozan has dished out 3.3 assists per game, which is 1.2 less than Monday's over/under.

-- DeRozan's 0.5 three-pointers made per game is equal to his Saturday over/under.

 Check out all the prop bet options FanDuel has to offer!